Welcome to the digital purgatory!

 Baking

-Preheat to 220°C and bake for 35 min.
+Preheat the oven to 220°C/428°F and reheat it for 15 min.